![]() | CANADA |

 There were quite a few horses and carriages wandering around just here, and I suppose this has brought an outfit along.

-I could see myself being extremely happy with this truck, as long as there was a straight-six diesel motor in it.
-Does anyone know where I can find one?
 I'm willing to work out an interesting deal over a set-up like this.
 You can see the Cavalier at the side of the trailer.
-I'd sneak it on and then disappear into the sunset without a moment's thought if I could get away with it.
+I'd sneak it onto the trailer and then disappear into the sunset without a moment's thought if I could get away with it.

-Next step was to go into the city to find the registrar of deaths to get some further information about my great grandfather.
 I spent a long time walking around visiting all kinds of offices, but didn't have any luck at all.
 And my plane was waiting so I couldn't spend too much time hanging around being insistent.

 But one thing puzzles me though in all this.
 In all my dashing around Montreal, how come I didn't take any photographs?
 I can't believe it.